VadimEngine/ClayEngine/README.md

 A desktop demo project for using this library can be seen [here](https://github.com/VadimEngine/ClayEngineDemo)

-A VR Oculus demo project for using this library can be seen [here](https://github.com/VadimEngine/ClayEngineDemoVR)
+A VR Meta Quest demo project for using this library can be seen [here](https://github.com/VadimEngine/ClayEngineDemoVR)